IABTechLab/uid2docs/README.md

 8. The publisher requests updated UID2 tokens using a refresh token.
 When applicable, the refresh token includes a user’s opt-out request.

 #### Publisher Integration

+For integration scenarios, token management, and other details, see [Publisher Integration Guides](./v1/guides/README.md).
+See also [Endpoints](./v1/endpoints/README.md).

 ##### Publisher Direct Integration